 You might want to read our post on the pros and cons of invoice discounting.

-As a result of implementing invoice factoring, you can get most of your outstanding invoices paid almost immediately rather than waiting for the money to arrive (potentially after extensive chasing on your behalf).
+As a result of an invoice factoring arrangement, you can get most of your outstanding invoices paid almost immediately rather than waiting for the money to arrive (potentially after extensive chasing on your behalf).
 As a result, business planning and forecasting are more precise, and opportunities that may otherwise be unaffordable can be taken advantage of with this capital solution.